 Our work encompasses a wide range of topics, traditions and projects.
 See here for information about some of our current and recent research projects.

-A new research group, Philosophy and the Future, is currently under development.
-This will bring together work in the Department on the philosophical dimensions and implications of the threats, challenges and opportunities for humanity brought by actual or foreseeable scientific and technological change.
+Our pioneering Philosophy and the Future research theme brings together work in the Department on the philosophical dimensions and implications of the threats, challenges and opportunities for humanity brought by actual or foreseeable scientific and technological change.

 Staff in the department have senior editorial roles in leading journals within their research areas.
 For example: